SandeepLS/Task-Tracking-System/README.md

 ->controllers/taskController.js:-

+> 11. As a user, I want to create a new team or project and invite team members to join.
 > User(Nicky) can create new team
 > User can invite another user, to the team, And he will become a member of the team.
 > Nicky can create new task, for existing team using teamId.

-> As a user, I want to collaborate with team members by adding comments and attachments to tasks. const task = await Task.findById(id).populate('teamId'); // Populate teamId for verification
+> 10. As a user, I want to collaborate with team members by adding comments and attachments to tasks.
+> If a user adding comment/attachment to the team task, he must be member of the team. if not get-error message. const task = await Task.findById(id).populate('teamId'); // Populate teamId for verification
   // If the task is associated with a team, verify membership if (task.teamId) {